stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-expose-app/expose-app.md

 ### Exposing Your Application to External Traffic via Ingress

-1. To expose application via `Ingress`, we need a service.
+1. To expose the application via `Ingress`, we need a service.
 Create a service from [this](#exposing-your-application-within-the-cluster) section.

 1. In your `deploy/values.yaml` file, define ingress: